SpotlightKid/cookiecutter-dpf-effect/README.md

 Licensing
 ---------

-Unless otherwise noted all files in this template are published under the MIT License.
+Unless otherwise noted, all files in this template are published under the MIT License.

 The Makefile templates are based on the Makefiles provided with the DPF example